bgopi23/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to view list of all clients
+1. User requests to view list of all clients.
-1. FitBook shows a list of clients
+1. FitBook shows a list of clients.
-1. User requests to edit the details of a specific client in the list
+1. User requests to edit the details of a specific client in the list.
-1. FitBook edits the details of a client in the list
+1. FitBook edits the details of a client in the list.
-1. FitBook displays a success message after the details of the client is successfully edited
+1. FitBook displays a success message after the details of the client is successfully edited.
-1. Use case ends
+1. Use case ends.

 **Extensions**